 Osun Guber: APC Disqualifies Omisore, Six Others

+This was as a chieftain of the Peoples Democratic Party (PDP), Umar Sani, has accused Governor Ademola Adeleke of attempting to prevent the party from producing a candidate ahead of the forthcoming gubernatorial election, insisting that the governor’s political manoeuvres are designed to secure his own personal survival rather than protect the party’s interests.

+In another development, a High Court of the Federal Capital Territory (FCT), Abuja, has been asked to set aside and nullify the issuance of any statutory notices, particularly the notice of ward congress for the Osun governorship and the notice of primary in any part of the country in the name of the Accord Party.

-The Screening Committee, led by Chief Obinna Uzoh concluded its proceedings on December 4, 2025, and submitted its report to the APC National Working Committee (NWC) in Abuja on Friday.
+The Screening Committee led by Chief Obinna Uzoh concluded its proceedings on December 4, 2025, and submitted its report to the APC National Working Committee (NWC) in Abuja, yesterday.

 The committee added that only Mulikat Jimoh and Munirudeen Oyebamiji were approved to participate in the primary election.